How to Get Your First 10 Customers (Lessons from 50 Founders)

 You can't fake this.
 Communities smell self-promotion instantly.

-These platforms concentrate early adopters in one place.
-People who actively look for new tools.
+These platforms concentrate people who actively look for new tools.
 People who forgive rough edges if the core idea is solid.

 Launching on Product Hunt can get you hundreds of signups in a day.
 Some convert.
 Most don't.
 But you get feedback, traffic, and social proof (if you rank well).